muratk3n/thirdwave/en/tweets/2020/week27d.md

 Author says he might have been suffering from "hip certainty" when he comdemned Nix too quickly.

-"[Nixon] inherited the catastrophic Lyndon Johnson-concocted Vietnam War inside the Cold War, and yet Nixon found ways to get out of Southeast Asia, invent détente with Leonid Brezhnev’s Soviet Union, open dialogue with Mao Zedong’s China and manage nuclear brinksmanship in South Asia and in the Middle East"
+"He inherited the catastrophic Lyndon Johnson-concocted Vietnam War inside the Cold War, and yet Nixon found ways to get out of Southeast Asia, invent détente with Leonid Brezhnev’s Soviet Union, open dialogue with Mao Zedong’s China and manage nuclear brinksmanship in South Asia and in the Middle East"

 [Link](https://www.thedailybeast.com/how-ive-learned-to-appreciate-nixon)